matthewddiaz/Algorithms/src/com/matthewddiaz/algorithms/sorting/nonComparisonSorts/README.md

 #### 3. [Bucket Sort](https://github.com/matthewddiaz/Algorithms/blob/master/src/com/matthewddiaz/algorithms/sorting/nonComparisonSorts/BucketSort.java)
 **Bucket Sort** is a non-comparison sorting algorithm that sorts input data sets whose values ranges from [0,1].
 Bucket Sort makes the assumption that the input data is randomly selected from a process that uniformly and independently distributes the input data.
 For an n input data set Bucket Sort creates n buckets each of size (1/n).
 Therefore the buckets ranges from [0, n-1].
-Since bucket sort makes the assumption on the input data; the each individual bucket should contain very little elements; because elements should be equally distributed between the buckets.
+Since bucket sort makes the assumption on the input data; each individual bucket should contain very little elements; because elements should be equally distributed between the buckets.
 The algorithm then sorts each bucket individually and the sorted input data set is the result of traversing the buckets in order from 0 to n - 1.

  **NOTE:** Bucket Sort relies on an array of linkedList of size n-1 to maintain all of the buckets!

 **Average case runtime:**: O(n)